Shopify/slate/packages/slate-cli/README.md

 #### options
 ```
--e, --environment  deploy to a comma-separated list of environments
+-e, --env  deploy to a comma-separated list of environments
 ```

 ### watch